yusale9/student-showcase/student-work/2023/Shlomo-Bar-On/api-final-project/get.md

 ---

 > Explore other templates from [The Good Docs Project](https://thegooddocsproject.dev/).
-Use our [feedback form](https://thegooddocsproject.dev/feedback/?template=API%20reference) to give feedback on this template.
+Use the [feedback form](https://thegooddocsproject.dev/feedback/?template=API%20reference) to give feedback on this template.